How 'Namaste' Flew Away From Us

 But the use and meaning have evolved.
 Today, among Hindi speakers throughout the world, namaste is a simple greeting to say hello.
 It's often used in more formal situations, like when addressing someone older or someone you don't know well.
 But that's all it means — hello.

-A lot of words we use today have religious roots, but just like "adios," "inshallah," or "goodbye" (an abbreviation of "God be with ye"), it doesn't have to be that deep.
+A lot of words we use today have religious roots, but just like "adios," "inshallah" or "goodbye" (an abbreviation of "God be with ye"), it doesn't have to be that deep.

 When it comes to yoga, it's a different story.
 The commercial yoga industry in the United States often uses "namaste" in a way that is almost completely divorced from its use in Hindi.
 Some yoga websites claim that namaste is "the belief that there is a Divine spark within each of us" or "The divine light in me bows to the divine light within you."